KickingTheTV/ciapp-alpha-docs/docs/tests/java.md

 ### Instrumenting your tests

-Configure the `test` Gradle task by adding to the `jvmArgs` attribute the `-javaagent` argument targeting the Datadog Java agent based on the `configurations.ddTracerAgent` property.
+Configure the `test` Gradle task by adding to the `jvmArgs` attribute the `-javaagent` argument targeting the Datadog Java agent based on the `configurations.ddJavaAgent` property.

 {% highlight groovy %}
 test {